open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ***

-You haven't seen the answer for your question?
-Here are many questions asked by others: https://github.com/open-spaced-repetition/fsrs4anki/issues?q=is%3Aissue+label%3Aquestion+
+Didn't find the answer to your question?
+You can browse through several other questions asked by users: https://github.com/open-spaced-repetition/fsrs4anki/issues?q=is%3Aissue+label%3Aquestion+

 If you still have trouble, please open a new issue to provide the details about that.